zudi-lin/pytorch_connectomics/docs/source/external/neuroglancer.rst

     print(viewer)

-Then copy the printed viewer address to your browser (Chrome) to visualize the data.
+Then copy the printed viewer address to your browser (best with Chrome) to visualize the data.

 3 - Using neuroglancer with a local dataset